Jerry Demings: Investigations

 After a whistleblower came forward in August 2025, the Florida Department of Financial Services and Florida Department of Government Efficiency issued investigative subpoenas to 16 Orange County employees for the alleged cover-up of illegal DEI government spending.
 The chief financial officer of Florida, Blaise Ingoglia, also expressed interest in opening a criminal investigation after Orange County employees purportedly concealed spending reports during a 2025 Florida DOGE audit.
-Demings denied the allegations of described the investigations as "mean-spirited" and "politically motivated."
+Demings denied the allegations and described the investigations as "mean-spirited" and "politically motivated."